nanovazquez/node-crash-course/exercise-1/README.eng.md

   console.log('Server running at http://127.0.0.1:' + port);
   ```

 1. Run the app again with `node app.js`.
 Now your app should be returning something different to the browser.

-And your only job was to orchestrate in your server the use of the module's logic, not the implementation of the logic.
+This is a common pattern in the JavaScript developer daily work: in a way to avoid reinventing the wheel, you can use open source libraries created by other devs like you.
+In this case, your only job was to orchestrate in your server the use of the module's logic, not the  `signBunny` logic implementation.

 In the next section, we will deploy our app to the cloud.